richard-duong/TossBin/README.md

 2. Accepts absolute and relative path inputs
 3. Has a temporary "~/recyclebin" directory to store tossed files
 4. Maintains directory structure starting from root directory "/"
-5. When recursively tossing/recovering directories
+5. When recursively tossing/recovering directoriesRRR
 6. Can list tossed files from recycle bin in several ways:
    1. List by most recently tossed
    2. List by name